KhanKudo/STARTHACK25/README.md

 soil environemnt tech data
 How do we increase yield/efficiency and decrease stress

-## Case 6 - SIX
-Ai that listens and visualizes
-Financial industry vast amount of data
-AI driven interaction revolutionize
-Finacial data insights
-Can you deliver Voice visuals expieriences
-Visualie trends, key insights
-What is Profitability of Company XX
-Create a solution understand complex finacial bla

 ## Case 7 - Virgin
 Central platform to show sustainability work